-If your dog is suffering from an upset stomach, you might be tempted to reach for your box of Pepcid AC.
+If your dog is suffering from an upset stomach, you may be tempted to reach for some Pepcid AC.
 But is it really safe for dogs?
 Find out what you need to know here!

-Just like humans, dogs can also experience having stomach problems like ulcers, gas, and other types of gastrointestinal ailments.
-Sometimes these conditions can be very painful, and just like people dogs need to be checked by a doctor too.
-So if you notice that your dog may be having stomach issues, you should consult a vet right away.
+Just like humans, dogs can experience stomach problems like ulcers, gas, and other types of gastrointestinal ailments.
+These conditions can be painful, and just like people dogs need to be properly diagnosed.
+If your dog is having long term stomach issues, you should consult a vet rather than experimenting with OTC medicines.

-Pepcid AC is a histamine blocker that’s frequently prescribed by vets to treat dog’s ulcers, gastritis and other stomach problems.
-This is actually a medication for humans, but it has been found to be effective and safe for dogs too.
+Pepcid AC is a histamine blocker that’s frequently prescribed to treat dog’s ulcers, gastritis and other stomach problems.
+This is a medication for humans, but it has been found to be effective and safe for dogs too.

-Because Pepcid AC has no reported bad side effects some dog owners even make use of this medication without a vet’s prescription.
-This is quite understandable as vet bills can really get too costly.
-But you should be aware of the right dosage for your dog so as to keep your buddy safe from possible overdose.
-Do not give your dog more than 1 milligram (mg) per pound of their body weight.
+Some dog owners make use of Pepcid AC without a vet’s prescription.
+This is understandable as vet bills can be costly nowadays.
+At the very least, be aware of the right dosage for your dog so as to prevent a possible overdose.
+Don’t give your dog more than 1 milligram (mg) per pound of their body weight.

 Vomiting Due to Upset Stomach

-Going through an abrupt change in diet can also be the culprit for having stomach issues.
-So if you intend to change the brand or type of dog food that you give to your pet, make sure that the transition to the new type of food is done gradually.
-This way, your dog’s stomach can get used to the introduction of the new diet slowly.
+If they go through your trash and eat something, a stomach problem is almost inevitable.
+Be sure your dog can’t get into your garbage can.
+Also, an abrupt diet change can be the culprit for stomach issues.
+If you intend to change the brand or type of dog food that you routinely give your pet, ensure the transition is done gradually.

-If your dog is constantly vomiting, you can get some Pedialyte or Gatorade so as to replace the lost electrolytes from your pet’s system.
-You can also offer your favorite dog some ice chips or ice cubes instead of water as this can provide a relief from the feeling of nausea.
+If your dog is vomiting often, get some Pedialyte or diluted Gatorade so as to replace the lost electrolytes.
+Offer your canine some ice chips or partially melted ice cubes instead of water as this can provide relief from the nausea feeling.

-If the cause of your dog’s upset stomach is simply the food that they have eaten recently, you can also allow your dog to fast in order to give the gastrointestinal tract time to recover.
+Assuming the cause of your dog’s upset stomach is the food they’ve recently eaten, allow your dog to fast in order to give the gastrointestinal tract time to recover.
 Fasting can last up to 24 hours for an adult dog; and if they’re still a puppy, you can allow them to fast for about 12 hours.

 How to Check for Dehydration

-You should know how to check for dehydration so that you know if you already have an emergency case on your hands.
-The method used in checking dehydration is really easy as you simply need to lift up your dog’s skin on the shoulder blade area.
-If the skin immediately returns to its place, then you have nothing to worry about.
+Know how to check for severe dehydration in case of an emergency.
+The method used for checking dehydration is really easy.
+Simply lift up your dog’s skin on the shoulder blade area.
+If the skin immediately returns to it’s place, then you have nothing to worry about.

-Should the skin take a few seconds to return to its normal position, then it signifies that your dog is dehydrated and medical attention is needed as soon as possible.
-Your dog will need an intravenous procedure of hydration in this case.
+However, should the skin take a few seconds to return to its normal position, it means that your dog is very dehydrated.
+Medical attention in such a case is needed as soon as possible.
+Your dog will likely need an intravenous procedure of hydration.

 Fore-Warned is Fore-Armed

-More often than not, stomach upsets in dogs are only a minor issue and a dose of Pepcid or Pepcid AC can provide immediate relief.
-It is still wiser to be prepared for emergency situations as you wouldn’t want to put your dog’s health in danger.
-So always keep your vet’s number ready for emergency situations.
+More often than not, stomach upsets in dogs are only a minor issue and a dose of Pepcid AC can provide immediate relief.
+It’s wise to be prepared for emergency situations as you wouldn’t want to put your dog’s health in danger.
+Be mindful of your canine’s hydration levels during this difficult time.
+Always keep your vet’s number ready for emergency situations.